manticoresoftware/translator/README.md

 - Maintain the exact line structure between source and translation
 - Automatically clean up deleted source files from translations

+Use `-f/--force` to re-render files from cached chunks even if they appear up-to-date (useful after changing merging/validation logic).

 ### OpenRouter Health Check

 You can verify OpenRouter connectivity and credentials with: